The Sugar Industry and Sour grapes about Sugar

 Turbinado tend to have large crystals and to be a bit dry and crunchy compared to demarerra, which is more sticky.
 Turbinado crystals do not dissolve very well.
 Despite this, they are mostly added to drinks.
 Muscovado sugar is just a similar kind of British brown sugar.

-They all have more flavour and less exposure to processing chemicals than white sugar, and are vegan friendly.
+They all are decent choices and have more flavour and less exposure to processing chemicals than white sugar, and are vegan friendly.

-Cane sugar sounds fancy but it just means sugar.
-The sugar we discuss below as White Sugar comes from juice extracted from sugar beets and sugarcane, as they naturally have a high amount of sugar: The juice is filtered, boiled and dried or crystallized.
+This White Sugar comes from juice extracted from sugarcane, naturally high in sugars.
+The juice is filtered, boiled and dried or crystallized.

 Cane sugar is produced using a similar method to beet sugar but sometimes processed using bone char, an ingredient made by charring the bones of animals.
 Bone char helps bleach and filter white sugar.
 For this reason, white sugar should be labelled, as this cane sugar is not often acceptable to vegans.